 ✓ (Task 25) Mobile testing

 I would call this a specialisation.
 I've put it in here so that you have resources to be aware of the specialisation.
 Maybe you'd like to specialise in mobile testing or your job requires knowledge of it.
 The Dojo has some resources in the mobile-testing section.
-Check out this quick introduction to mobile application testing.
-There are channels on both Ministry of Testing and testers.io Slack for mobile testing where you can ask for guidance if you wish.
+There are channels on both Ministry of Testing and Testers.Chat Slack for mobile testing where you can ask for guidance if you wish.

 Think about the apps on your phone.
 If you go into the about section for them does it say anything about the operating systems they support?
 Given what you now know about mobile testing does this surprise you?